r3shape/r3make/README.md

 1. Compile `main.c` and `utils.c` into object files.
 2. Link them into an executable called `MyProject.exe` in the `bin` directory.

-#### [ NOTE: CBuild will create and store object files at `config[out-dir]\\ofiles`.
+#### [ NOTE: r3make will create and store object files at `config[out-dir]\\ofiles`.
 This directory can be safely removed after a build has completed wither manually or with the `nofiles` post-build command. ]

 <br>

-## Why CBuild?
+## Why r3make?

-While tools like CMake are powerful, they can be overly complex for straightforward tasks.
-CBuild focuses on simplicity and ease of use, letting you focus on writing code rather than managing build configurations.
+While tools like CMake are powerful, they can be overly complex for straightforward tasks. r3make focuses on simplicity and ease of use, letting you focus on writing code rather than managing build configurations.

 <br>